 Who can attend?

-Family Camp is open to all Cub Scouts and their families.
+Family Camp is open to ALL.

 How much does it cost?

 The exact cost is determined based on site size.
 Additional $50/night charge per person over capacity in a site

 The fee includes firewood, basic program and staffing costs.
 Some activities will require an additional fee per person.

 Yes!
 Every Scout should have an opportunity to attend Summer Camp and we do not want cost to hold anyone back from this experience.
 If you are in need, please complete the Campership Form to receive up to 50% of the cost covered.

 Family Camp will be offered dates throughout the month of July.
 Choose what nights you want to stay, and which activities you will do on a day-by-day basis.